TheNexusAvenger/Nexus-Git/docs/index.md

 It uses existing project structures (like Rojo) to allow developers who don't use external editors to contribute to Git-based repositories.

+# Project Suspended
+**Development of Nexus Git by the repository owner has been stopped due to the estimated time required to make Nexus Git robust enough to keep using.
+Bug fixes are still supported but feature requests will not be implemented.
+Pull requests are still accepted.
+Additionally, two-way syncing is an option in Rojo 0.6.**

 ## Currently Supported Project Structures
 Rojo 0.4 and Rojo 0.5 are supported with this plugin for syncing into Roblox Studio and syncing out of Roblox Studio.
 Additional projects can be supported,